GitMarshallBill/builddocsforme/docs/advanced/nemsicons.rst

 .. figure:: ../../img/icons_07.PNG
   :width: 300
-  :align: right
+  :align: center

 Login the nconf for NEMS.
 In this example, the icon for "switch" will be changed.

 .. figure:: ../../img/icons_09.PNG
   :width: 300
-  :align: right
+  :align: center

 Click on Show for OS, then click on edit (pencil icon) for the OS to be modified.

 .. figure:: ../../img/icons_10.PNG
   :width: 300
-  :align: right
+  :align: center

 Edit the gif name to the new icon name and click submit.

 .. figure:: ../../img/icons_11.PNG
   :width: 300
-  :align: right
+  :align: center

 .. figure:: ../../img/icons_12.PNG
   :width: 300
-  :align: right
+  :align: center

 Go back to Hosts and verify the icon has changed.

 .. figure:: ../../img/icons_13.PNG
   :width: 300
-  :align: right
+  :align: center

 Nagios icon packs